As Easter approaches each Spring, I often do some sort of craft with my children. This year mommy got to try a few crafts for myself.

 - Pull out of water and place in egg carton to set.
 They dry quickly and you do not want to handle them much until dry.

-- After each egg, use toothpick or old pencil to swirl around surface of the water t remove the drying polish and start over for the next egg.
+- After each egg, use a toothpick or old pencil to swirl around the surface of the water to remove the drying polish and start over for the next egg.

-- Once dry, they are ready to use as a stand alone decoration in a bowl, or incorporated into a crafting project. (see below)
+- Once the eggs are dry, they are ready to use as a stand-alone decoration in a bowl or incorporated into a crafting project. (see below)